awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 + On Multi\-AZ DB instances, you can only natively restore databases that are backed up in the full recovery model\.
 + Restoring from differential backups on Multi\-AZ instances isn't supported\.
 + Calling the RDS procedures for native backup and restore within a transaction isn't supported\.
-+ Use a symmetric AWS KMS customer master key \(CMK\) to encrypt your backups\.
-Amazon RDS doesn't support asymmetric CMKs\.
++ Use a symmetric AWS KMS key to encrypt your backups\.
+Amazon RDS doesn't support asymmetric KMS keys\.
 For more information, see [Using symmetric and asymmetric keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
-+ Native backup files are encrypted with the specified AWS KMS CMK using the "Encryption\-Only" crypto mode\.
++ Native backup files are encrypted with the specified KMS key using the "Encryption\-Only" crypto mode\.
 When you are restoring encrypted backup files, be aware that they were encrypted with the "Encryption\-Only" crypto mode\.
 + You can't restore a database that contains a FILESTREAM file group\.
 + You can create native backups of Transparent Data Encryption \(TDE\)\-enabled databases, but you can't restore those backups to on\-premises databases\.
 You can't restore native backups of TDE\-enabled, on\-premises databases\.